h4sh5/sshoq/README.md

 sshfs -o directport=1234 127.0.0.1:/home/ /tmp/mnt
 ```

-The performance gains on a local network is negligible (if not negative); testing on local network shows using sshfs with regular ssh can be faster than sshoq.
+The performance gains on a local network isn't great; testing on local network shows using sshfs with regular ssh can be faster than sshoq.
 However over the internet may be a different story.

 Even if there're no performance gains, this does enable a method of bulk file transfer over sshoq since there's no builtin sshoq sftp command.